subanzafar/rtd-tutorial/docs/source/createview.rst

          return "1.0";
       }
    }
+- @Component - @Component is an annotation that allows Spring to automatically detect our custom beans.
+- @VaadinSessionScope - The @VaadinSessionScope annotation manages the Spring beans during the Vaadin session lifecycle.
+It ensures that the same bean instance is used during the whole Vaadin session.

 So, these were the base classes we needed to display views of different lists of our models.
 Now we will create a Student entity model and other classes related: